KassoumHabibou/portfolio/content/_index.md

               * human capital (nutrition, education, health, etc.);
               * financial capital (microfinance and micro-savings, access to credit, etc.);
               * physical capital (property rights and technology adoption, etc.).
+          # For over 20 years, AMSE has consistently ranked among the top five most productive research centers in economics in France.
+The ETE track of the Economics master's program, which lasts for one year, is a research-oriented track that prepares students to pursue doctoral studies.
+It offers advanced training in **economics** and **research methodology** allowing students to specialize through a wide range of courses in specific areas of economics.

           icon: amse-logo
           organization: Aix‑Marseille School of Economics (AMSE)